How Mentoring Can Grow Your Success

 If there is no one in your own personal circle of contacts, consider a professional organization or society you already belong to, or could easily join.

 If you have already “been there, done that”, and are successful, seek out opportunities to be a mentor.
 Pay it forward.
 Offer to chat more with less experienced people in your own organization, or even the children of your colleagues.
-Engage in Netweaving, and introduce people to someone else who can be of value to them.
 Good mentors don’t really tell their mentee what to do – they help them discover solutions on their own – they empower the mentee.

 The world is just one big community, and it takes a village to succeed at many things.
 Make sure your village is populated with special people who are ready willing and able to help you.